vinceskahan/v5wiki/wetter.md

 ### Upgrading from weewx 2.5

 If you were using the wetter extension with weewx 2.5.x, be sure to remove the 'driver' parameter from the Wetter section in weewx.conf.

+### Source

+The source repository can be found on GitHub: https://github.com/matthewwall/weewx-wetter/archive/master.zip